fabbriciocruz/kubernetes/Amazon_EKS/AWS_EKS_and_Rancher.md

                 --cidr $cidr_range
             ```

-    4. Create an Amazon EFS file system for your Amazon EKS cluster
+    4. Create an Amazon EFS file system for your Amazon EKS cluster (Replance the value <AWS_REGION>)

         * Create a file system